Did you know that many superheroes derive their powers from science, technology, engineering, and math (STEM)?

 Check out this fun "Superhero Periodic Table of the Elements" on the University of Kentucky's website.

-Spandex City Comics and Discovery Place are teaming up to bring you the "Science & Superheroes" contest, where students in grades K-8 will explore various scientific principles to create their own superheroes with STEM-related powers to solve real-world problems!
+In our annual "Science & Superheroes" contest, presented by Spandex City and Discovery Place as part of the North Carolina Science Festival, students in the Charlotte area are challenged to explore various scientific principles to create their own superheroes with STEM-related powers to solve real-world problems!